Suzuki Motor says it will buy back VW stake as court settles feud

 VW said in a statement it would not know the impact on its balance sheet or profits until it has coordinated the sale of the Suzuki shares.
 "We have already retained an investment bank and will in the next few days consult with the bank and our lawyers over the next steps to be taken."

-U.S. hedge fund mogul Daniel Loeb urged Suzuki to cancel the shares it buys back, saying the automaker has enough cash on hand and should avoid issuing equity.
+U.S. hedge fund mogul Daniel Loeb urged Suzuki to cancel the shares it buys back, saying the Japanese automaker has enough cash on hand and should avoid issuing equity which would hurt existing shareholders.

 Loeb sent Suzuki shares soaring early this month by disclosing his Third Point LLC fund held a stake.
 He said at the time the stock was cheap and that the expected resolution of the VW dispute would allow it to make better use of its cash.

-In a phone call with a small number of media outlets, Loeb said Suzuki should buy the shares at a price not too far from the current price.
+In a phone call with a small number of media outlets early on Monday Japan time, Loeb said Suzuki should buy the shares from the German giant at a price not too far from the current price.

-Suzuki said it expects to buy back its shares at a "reasonable" price, though it did not elaborate.
+Suzuki said it expects to buy back its shares at a "reasonable" price, though it did not specify what that price would be.

 Takaki Nakanishi, chief executive of Nakanishi Research Institute, which specializes in the automotive industry, said it was "highly likely it will buy back at the Friday closing price."

 "For Suzuki, this isn't that much money," he added.
-Suzuki had nearly 1 trillion yen ($8.25 billion) in cash reserves as of the end of March.
+Suzuki had nearly 1 trillion yen in cash reserves as of the end of March.

 Loeb did not mention other specific measures he expected from Suzuki but said he saw a cancellation as a "first next step".
 He said he would be happy to meet with management to discuss other "shareholder-friendly steps" to better allocate capital, adding that he had no plans to sell the shares yet.